Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

-which are respectively the \textit{IR canonical dimensions} for $\mu_{2n}$ and $\lambda$ respectively.
+which are respectively the \textit{IR canonical dimensions} for $\mu_{2n}$ and $\lambda$.

-The canonical dimension for arbitrary $k$ is non-trivial, and we return on this issue in section \ref{secLPA}.
-We can however define it easily for the critical theory, or in the perturbative regime, assuming the influence of the mass irrelevant on the denominator of effective propagators $G(\omega,p,p,\alpha)$.
-In this way, each loops involve the integral:
+The canonical dimension for arbitrary $k$ is non-trivial, and we will return to this issue in Section \ref{secLPA}.
+However, we can readily define it for the critical theory or in the perturbative regime by assuming that the mass term has a negligible influence on the denominator of the effective propagator $G(\omega, p, p, \alpha)$.
+In this approximation, each loop integral takes the form:

-and to cancel the explicit dependency on $k$ on the loops, it is suitable to define the dimensionless couplings such that:
+and to cancel the explicit dependence on $k$ on the loops, it is suitable to define the dimensionless couplings such that:

-Within this definition, the linear part of flow equations reads:
+Within this definition holding close enough of the IR regime\footnote{See our previous work arXiv:2408.02602.}, the linear part of flow equations reads:

 and a straightforward calculation leads to:

 and:

 Let us notice that as $k\to 0$, we recover the previous result: